Set up the credit limit

 • Your Cash Collection Software available for all sizes of companies

-Credit limits management in My DSO Manager
+Credit limit management in My DSO Manager

 Use the credit limit set up tool included in My DSO Manager.